 - 1. Study and work independently and self-critically. - 2.
 Identify relevant questions, ideas or issues for your research. - 3.
 Undertake research into these questions, ideas or issues through experimentation, test designs and production, the study of theoretical references and other relevant research methods. - 4.
 Exercise a challenging and innovative approach to ideas, technical processes and materials, including taking risks, and making constructive use of failure and mistakes. - 5.
-Develop an imaginative body of lens-based work informed by and embodying your areas of research. - 6.
-Explore and utilize relevant working methods and techniques relevant to lens-based media design practices. - 7.
+Develop an imaginative body of work informed by and embodying your areas of research. - 6.
+Explore and utilize relevant working methods and techniques relevant to media design practices. - 7.
 Analyze, contextualize and discuss your work within a developing critical framework. - 8.
-Integrate specific discoveries and learning from the toolbox and thematic seminars that are relevant to your own research trajectory - 9.
-Document work (see notes on documentation in each assessment section)
+Integrate specific discoveries and learning from the prototyping and special issues that are relevant to your own research trajectory - 9.
+Document work. (see notes on documentation in each assessment section)